Union Pacific's Utah Division

 - Sixth Subdivision, Ogden to McCammon

-On August 1, 1941, the Los Angeles Division was changed to the California Division and cut back to end at Caliente.
-At the same time, the Utah Division was enlarged to include the former LA&SL Salt Lake Division, to Caliente.
+On August 1, 1941, the Los Angeles Division was cut back to end at Caliente.
+At the same time, the Utah Division was enlarged to include the former LA&SL to Caliente.
+The portion of the Utah Division north of McCammon became part of the Idaho Division, as part of the Northwestern District.

 Utah Division, South-Central District employee time-table No. 112, dated September 1, 1947